Friday, June 28, 2024

 In the days following the incident he kept rehashing in his mind what had transpired.
 He still saw it as merely a clash of dates, a simple, unfortunate twist of fate.
 He still felt it should have been an easily resolvable problem.
 It need not have caused the tension in their relationship that it had.

-There were a lot of unanswered questions.
+There were a number of unanswered questions.

 No comments: